Unsafe Goods Notices – current bans

 Migration level means the value calculated after testing in accordance with the procedures and result interpretation provisions of the Australian/New Zealand Standard AS/NZS ISO 8124.3:2003 entitled ‘Safety of toys, Part 3: Migration of certain elements’.

-Rubber and (from 25 November 2007) PVC hot water bottles must also:
+Rubber and PVC hot water bottles must also

 Importer's Declaration of Conformity

-Importers of hot water bottles (including hot water bottles made from PVC from 25 November 2007) will be required to produce to the New Zealand Customs Service a:
+Importers of hot water bottles will be required to produce to the New Zealand Customs Service a:

-- Test certificate, from an accredited laboratory to ISO 17025, certifying that the hot water bottles comply with British Standard BS 1970:2001 or BS 1970:2006 Hot water bottles manufactured from rubber and PVC Specification.
+- Test certificate, from an accredited laboratory to ISO 17025, certifying that the hot water bottles comply with British Standard BS 1970:2001, BS 1970:2006 or BS 1970:2012 Hot water bottles manufactured from rubber and PVC Specification.
 The certificate must be less than 36 months old; and